War in Ukraine: Warning oil sanctions will further hit UK living costs

 Meanwhile, the US said it would immediately ban Russian oil and gas and the EU vowed to cut is gas imports by two thirds this year.

-Business Secretary Kwasi Kwarteng tweeted that the UK's transition would give its "market, businesses and supply chains more than enough time to replace Russian imports" and allow firms to "protect consumers".
+Business Secretary Kwasi Kwarteng tweeted that the UK's transition would give its "market, businesses and supply chains more than enough time to replace Russian imports".

-NEW – the UK will phase out the import of Russian oil and oil products by the end of 2022.— Kwasi Kwarteng (@KwasiKwarteng) March 8, 2022
+Businesses should use this year to ensure a smooth transition so that consumers will not be affected.— Kwasi Kwarteng (@KwasiKwarteng) March 8, 2022

-This transition will give the market, businesses and supply chains more than enough time to replace Russian imports – which make up 8% of UK demand.
+The government will also work with companies through a new Taskforce on Oil to support them to make use of this period in finding alternative supplies.

 Robert Buckley, an energy analyst at Cornwall Insight, told the BBC the UK ban was "largely symbolic" because Russian oil was such a small part of its overall energy mix.

-However, together with the US ban, and widespread boycotts by western companies, the move is still likely to increase already high oil prices in the coming weeks, he said.
+However, together with the US ban, and widespread boycotts by western companies, the move is likely to increase already high oil prices in the coming weeks, he said.

 "This is a global market and you've got to replace that displaced supply somehow," Mr Buckley told the BBC.